Trustworthy & Reliable AI

 5

-Provide source attribution and data provenance when applicable
+Provide source attribution and data provenance when applicable.

 6

-Use natural language explanations that non-experts can understand
+Use natural language explanations understandable by non-experts.

 7